-Air Bike: This method is very simple and easy to do, it targets all your abdominal muscles and needs to be done for 15 minutes with three 30 second breaks in-between.
+Air Bike: This method is very simple and easy to do, it is recommended by indoor cycle trainers if you don’t have an indoor bike at home.
+It targets all your abdominal muscles and needs to be done for 15 minutes with three 30 second breaks in-between.

 Plate Twist: This exercise needs to be done with a heavy metal plate.
 It strengthens your triceps as well as your abdominals and it works all your muscles.
 This needs to be done for 10 minutes with 2 30 second breaks.

 A diet is a very important part in getting your ideal six pack especially if you are on the heavier side.
 The excess tummy fat needs to be shed in order for the six pack to show through.

 Old diet systems tend to make you eat fewer calories and make you very hungry.
 Being hungry is no good, you want to be full.
 That’s why you need to eat 6 times a day on your ab journey.
 If you are eating foods that are high in healthy fats, fibre, and protein you are full you won’t be tempted to devour that large greasy domino’s pizza because you are starving.
 Getting a six pack does not mean you have to go on a no dessert diet for 6+ weeks.
 Give yourself one meal in the week where you eat whatever you want and however much you would like.

 It really is simple.
 Eat three healthy standard meals a day, breakfast lunch and dinner as well as 3 healthy snacks in between.

 A Daily Diet Plan

 Breakfast: Egg Sandwich, orange juice and a banana